Sri Lankan committee recommends hybrid courts for war crimes

-COLOMBO, Sri Lanka (AP) — A Sri Lankan committee has recommended the appointment of a hybrid court comprising local and international judges to investigate allegations of war crimes from the country’s civil war.
+COLOMBO, Sri Lanka (AP) — A committee appointed by Sri Lanka’s government recommended that both local and international judges be appointed to the court that would investigate allegations of war crimes from the country’s civil war.

-The recommendation comes from the government-appointed Consultation Task Force on Reconciliation on Mechanisms, which sought public views on the proposed mechanism for transitional justice and reconciliation.

-The U.N. high commissioner for human rights in 2015 called for the appointment of a hybrid court comprising local and international judges.
+The U.N. high commissioner for human rights had called for a hybrid court in 2015.
 Sri Lanka agreed to the participation of foreign judges before backtracking and now insists on local courts investigating the allegations.

-Sri Lanka’s military in 2009 crushed the Tamil Tiger rebels who fought for an independent state for ethnic minority Tamils.
+The civil war ended in 2009 when Sri Lanka’s military crushed the Tamil Tiger rebels who fought for an independent state for ethnic minority Tamils in the country’s north and east.
 Both sides were accused of war crimes, particularly in the final months of fighting.

+The recommendation for a hybrid court was made in a report released this week by the Consultation Task Force on Reconciliation Mechanisms, which sought public views on the proposed mechanism for transitional justice and reconciliation.

 Most Read Stories